JamesManwaring/JamesManwaring.github.io/README.md

-This is the personal website of James Manwaring.
+This is the personal website of James Manwaring, a criminal law academic at the University of Cambridge.